 When you provide your ORCID iD when you submit an article, your ORCID iD becomes part of the metadata of that article.
-Many publishers provide this metadata to Crossref.
-You can grant Crossref permissions to update your ORCID record automatically, once they find your ORCID iD in new metadata.
+Many publishers provide this metadata to Crossref, an official DOI registration agency.
+You can grant Crossref permission to update your ORCID record automatically, when they find your ORCID iD in new metadata.

 The first time Crossref will send you a notification via ORCID to ask for permission to auto-update your ORCID record as a trusted organization.

 If you grant this permission, and Crossref finds your ORCID iD in the metadata, that article will be added to your ORCID record automatically.
 You get a notification that your ORCID record was amended, with information about the item that has been updated.

 Some publishers also add ORCID iDs to the metadata of articles already published - they can do this when you have added these articles to your ORCID record and made them public.
 Crossref will also add these older articles to your ORCID record.
 This doesn't mean that the publication will be twice in your ORCID record: ORCID will automatically group these multiple versions together.

 Please note: if you don't give permission to Crossref and you have deleted their notification from your ORCID inbox, Crossref's system will not re-request permissions for 6 months.
 There is no way to manually way to bypass it and give permission earlier.

 Records added via a Search & Link Wizard or via an automatic update, can't be changed.
 Instead, you can use the 'make a copy and edit' option: